-After the final risk ρ_i has been evaluated for each record and the value of α has been chosen, μ -Argus apply the protection step through the local suppression.
-For that protection method an optimised procedure minimises the number of suppressions and reduce the value of the risk below the threshold α
+After the final risk ρ_i has been evaluated for each record and the value of α has been chosen, μ -Argus applies the protection step through use of the local suppression.
+For this protection method, an optimised procedure minimises the number of suppressions and reduces the value of the risk below the threshold α .